nylonee/watchlistarr/README.md

 ### Ombi/Overseer limitation

-While Ombi and Overseer have built-in functionality, there are two problems with this:
+While Ombi and Overseer have built-in functionality, there are a few problems with this:

 * They are customizable down to 5 minute intervals, so doesn't allow the "real-time" sync that Watchlistarr does
 * They rely on Plex tokens, which expire and break the sync if you're not regularly logging into Ombi/Overseer